SectorLabs/django-db-connection-retrier/README.md

 from dbconnectionretrier.patch import patch_ensure_connection_contextual

 with patch_ensure_connection_contextual():
-    # all code inside this block benefits from connectiion retrying
+    # all code inside this block benefits from connection retrying
 ```